dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 Locations
 ---------

-Descriptions of the _Cattaro_.
+Descriptions of the _Cattaro_...

 __None of the descriptions below mention the antagonists__ (Guenter, the poachers, or the gorillas).
 You should decide where the players' characters will encounter the antagonists based on:

-* What the antagonists are doing
+* What the antagonists are doing...
-* How much time has lapsed
+* How much time has lapsed...
-* How they're reacting to the players' characters actions
+* How they're reacting to the players' characters actions...

-If you can't decide, you might to roll an antagonists' location (provided roughly top to bottom, fore to aft)...
+If you can't decide, you might roll antagonists' locations (listed top to bottom, fore to aft)...

 | d8 |   Location    |
 |---:|:--------------|